Aston Villa step up move for £20m Martinez as Arsenal contract talks stall | Goal.com

 Arsenal must now make a decision on their long-serving goalkeeper, who has been at the club for more than a decade.

 Arteta will not allow him to leave without bringing in a replacement.
-Brentford No.1 David Raya is of interest, but the Championship side are determined to keep hold of the 24-year Spaniard.
+Brentford number one David Raya is of interest, but the Championship side are determined to keep hold of the 24-year Spaniard.